marandmart/nodeSequelizeORM/README.md

 The objectives were:

 - Creating a simple NodeJS API with express project applying MVC.
-- Creating a MySQL server through a docker image.
+- Creating a MySQL server through a dockerfile.
 - Understanding the basics of ORM.
 - Using sequelize to make CRUD operations.